-This aspect of your communication strategy goes a long way towards building trust in the new digital workplace tool, and gives your employees a personal stake in the rollout and success.
+This aspect of your communication strategy goes a long way towards building trust in the new digital workplace tool and gives your employees a personal stake in the rollout and success.

-Establish the goals and outcomes for operations and workforce management with intentional involvement of your management teams and employees.
+Establish the goals and outcomes for operations and workforce management with an intentional involvement of your management teams and employees.
 For example, for predominantly mobile workers and non-desk teams, a SaaS-based digital workplace tool might be the best route to maximize organizational agility across locations, shifts, and departments, regardless of industry.

 Better and more varied forms of digital communication are making mobile and remote working one of the most significant digital workplace trends.